BoiseState-AdaptLab/adapt-lidar-tools/lidarFullW_Alpha/scripts/README.md

 python tiftools.py -ciw [-iw] input-tif1 [-iw] input-tif2 [-p pathname]

-	-c input-tif1 input-tif2: Compares the two tif files -i input-tif1 input-tif2: Creates a .jpg heatmap of the differences in the two files' data on a gradient from white through red to black
-	-w input-tif1 input-tif2: Creates 1) a .out text file containing both tif files' raw data shown side by side
+	-c input-tif1 input-tif2: Compares the two tif files -i input-tif1 input-tif2: Creates a .jpg heatmap of the differences in the two files' data on a gradient -w input-tif1 input-tif2: Creates 1) a .out text file containing both tif files' raw data shown side by side
 					  2) a .out text file containing various statistics about the comparison